PgBiel/elembic/docs/book/src/README.md

 **Welcome to Elembic!** Elembic is a framework that lets you **create your own elements and types in Typst**, including **support for type-checking and casting** on the fly.

+> **WARNING:** Elembic is currently experimental.
+Expect breaking changes before 0.1.0 is released and it is published to the package manager.

 ## Elements

 Elembic allows you to create custom **elements,** which are **reusable visual components** of the document with **configurable properties** (through **styling**).